LouD82/cd-autoscroll/README.md

    - Includes multiple fallback mechanisms for finding the chat container
    - Has comprehensive error handling

-3. **attempt-3-minimal-fix**: A new incremental approach to avoid crashes
-   - Starts with minimal functionality (just logging)
-   - Gradually adds features to identify what causes crashes
-   - Uses external script files instead of inline JavaScript
-   - Implements strict timing controls and defensive coding practices

 ## Development Status

-We're currently testing the minimal-fix approach to identify what causes Claude Desktop to crash and develop a solution that works reliably without crashing the application.
+We're planning a new approach to identify what causes Claude Desktop to crash and develop a solution that works reliably without crashing the application.

 ## Usage

 Each attempt folder contains its own installer scripts and documentation.
 Please refer to the README.md file in each attempt folder for specific instructions.

-For the latest approach, see the documentation in the `attempt-3-minimal-fix` folder.